awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. On the **Set compute configuration** page, fill out the parameters accordingly, and then choose **Next**\.
    + **AMI type** – Choose **Amazon Linux 2 \(AL2\_x86\_64\)** for non\-GPU instances, or **Amazon Linux 2 GPU Enabled \(AL2\_x86\_64\_GPU\)** for GPU instances\.
    + **Instance type** – Choose the instance type to use in your managed node group\.
-Larger instance types can accommodate more pods\.
+Each Amazon EC2 instance type supports a maximum number of elastic network interfaces \(ENIs\) and each ENI supports a maximum number of IP addresses\.
+Since each worker node and pod is assigned its own IP address it's important to choose an instance type that will support the maximum number of pods that you want to run on each worker node\.
+For a list of the number of ENIs and IP addresses supported by instance types, see [ IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI)\.
+For example, the `t3.medium` instance type supports a maximum of 18 IP addresses for the worker node and pods\.
+Some instance types might not be available in all Regions\.
-   + **Disk size** – Enter the disk size \(in GiB\) to use for your worker node root volume\.
+   + **Disk size** – Enter the disk size \(in GiB\) to use for your node's root volume\.

 1. On the **Setup scaling policies** page, fill out the parameters accordingly, and then choose **Next**\.
 **Note**
 Amazon EKS does not automatically scale your node group in or out\.
 However, you can configure the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md) to do this for you\.
-   + **Minimum size** – Specify the minimum number of worker nodes that the managed node group can scale in to\.
+   + **Minimum size** – Specify the minimum number of nodes that the managed node group can scale in to\.
-   + **Maximum size** – Specify the maximum number of worker nodes that the managed node group can scale out to\.
+   + **Maximum size** – Specify the maximum number of nodes that the managed node group can scale out to\.
-   + **Desired size** – Specify the current number of worker nodes that the managed node group should maintain at launch\.
+   + **Desired size** – Specify the current number of nodes that the managed node group should maintain at launch\.

 1. On the **Review and create** page, review your managed node group configuration and choose **Create**\.
 **Note**
-If worker nodes fail to join the cluster, see [Worker nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.

 1. Watch the status of your nodes and wait for them to reach the `Ready` status\.